Code of Conduct Hosting (CCH)

 5.3 If a received notice meets the formal and content-related requirements set down in (3.4) in full, the hosting provider shall write to the customer and to the sender of the notice, generally within two working days of receiving the notice.

-a) In the letter to the customer, the provider shall inform them (the customer) that the notice has been received and shall forward a copy of the same.
-The provider shall remind the customer that they (the customer) are solely responsible for content that they store, process or make accessible to third parties using the hosting services.
-It shall prompt the customer to remove the offending content or to explain why the content is lawful in a letter to the sender of the notice.
+b) The hosting provider shall remind the customer that they (the customer) are solely responsible for content that they store, process or make accessible to third parties using the hosting services.
+It shall prompt the customer either (i) to remove the offending content or (ii) to explain why the content is lawful in a letter to the sender of the notice.
 The hosting provider shall also inform the customer that they are liable to compensate it for expenditure relating to the defence of third-party claims and for any other damage suffered.
 The hosting provider may demand a surety from the customer as a precautionary payment to cover such damage.
-In clear cases, the hosting provider may also take direct action in accordance with (6).
+In clear cases, the hosting provider may also take direct action in accordance with (6) (notice and take down).

-6.2 Immediately before or after blocking a website, the hosting provider shall inform the customer that a notice has been received, shall forward the notice to them and shall notify them of the reason why the site has been blocked.
-At the same time, the hosting provider shall inform the sender of the notice of the website being blocked and the letter being sent to the customer.
-The hosting provider shall decide, at its own discretion, whether to report any criminal offences to KOBIK (the Swiss Coordination Unit for Cybercrime) or to the criminal prosecution authorities.
-6.3 When assessing whether the notice is complete, whether a website should be blocked and whether legal proceedings should be instituted, the hosting provider shall apply the benchmark of a legal layman.
+6.4 At the same time, the hosting provider shall inform the sender of the notice of the website being blocked and the letter being sent to the customer.
+The hosting provider shall decide, at its own discretion, whether to report any criminal offences to the National Cyber Security Centre (NCSC) (NCSC Report) and/or to the criminal prosecution authorities.

-The hosting provider shall ensure that its agreements with the customer contain the following regulations and information at the very least:
+7.1 The hosting provider shall ensure that its agreements with the customer contain the following regulations and information at the very least:

 a) The customer may only use the hosting services lawfully.
 The customer is solely responsible for content that it stores, processes or makes accessible to third parties using the hosting services.